-The Corporation defines operational risk as the risk of loss resulting from inadequate or failed processes, people and systems or from external events.
+The Corporation defines operational risk as the risk of loss resulting from inadequate or failed processes, or systems, people or external events and includes legal risk.
 Operational risk may occur anywhere in the Corporation, including third-party business processes, and is not limited to operations functions.
-Effects may extend beyond financial losses and may result in reputational risk impacts.
-Operational risk includes legal risk.
-Additionally, operational risk is a component in the calculation of total RWA used in the Basel 3 capital calculations.
+The Corporation faces a number of key operational risks including third-party risk, model risk, conduct risk, technology risk, information security risk and data risk.
+Operational risk can result in financial losses and reputational impacts and is a component in the calculation of total RWA used in the Basel 3 capital calculations.